HuloChan/HuloChan/README.md

 - 🎓 <a href="http://acc.edu.bd/">Adamjee Cantonment College</a> </br>
   - Science <b>(Batch of '20)</b>
-- 🎓 Military Institute of Science and Technology (MIST) -B.Sc in ----
+- 🎓 Military Institute of Science and Technology
+  - B.Sc in ----

 <p align="center">